306090

-306090 was an independent architecture journal and book series produced from 2002 to 2013 by nonprofit arts stewardship 306090, Inc., and distributed by Princeton Architectural Press.
+306090 was an independent biannual academic journal and book series which covered architecture.
+It was published between 2002 and 2013, by nonprofit arts stewardship 306090, Inc., and distributed by the American Princeton Architectural Press.
 306090 published nine multi-authored thematic journal volumes, six thematic books, and one special issue that served as the official catalog for the United States Pavilion at the 2010 Venice Biennale of Architecture.

 Contributors to each of the thematic issues ranged in experience, from students to professionals distinguished in their fields.
-The series brought together diverse writings and projects to explore "contemporary issues in architecture from every angle," many issues containing work spanning the arts and sciences.
-Contributors include: Jesse Reiser, Kengo Kuma, Lisa Sigal, James Buckhouse, Heather Roberge, Lori Brown, Hal Foster, Rafael Cardenas, Beatriz Colomina, Galia Solomonoff, Cecil Balmond, Gregg Pasquarelli, Hilary Sample, Craig Dworkin, Kent Bloomer, Els Verbakel, James Wines, Alessandra Ponte, and Olafur Eliasson.
-306090 books were designed by David Reinfurt of O-R-G, and, from 2007 to 2013 by Luke Bulman of Thumb.
+The series brought together diverse writings and projects to explore "contemporary issues in architecture from every angle", many issues containing work spanning the arts and sciences.
+Contributors included: Jesse Reiser, Kengo Kuma, Lisa Sigal, James Buckhouse, Heather Roberge, Lori Brown, Hal Foster, Rafael Cardenas, Beatriz Colomina, Galia Solomonoff, Cecil Balmond, Gregg Pasquarelli, Hilary Sample, Craig Dworkin, Kent Bloomer, Els Verbakel, James Wines, Alessandra Ponte, and Olafur Eliasson.
+306090 books were designed by David Reinfurt of O-R-G, and from 2007 to 2013, by Luke Bulman of Thumb.

 As an organization, 306090 curated and organized lectures, round-table discussions, and exhibits at venues including The Architectural League of New York and Storefront for Art and Architecture.
 In 2010, 306090 was co-commissioner, with the High Museum of Art, of the American Pavilion at the Venice Biennale of Architecture.